Puneet-Bajaj-IITM/Api-posting-system/README.md

 - Express.js
 - Method Override
 - UUID
+- HTML
+- CSS
+- EJS
+- JavaScript

 ## Installation

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the required dependencies.
-3. Start the application with `npm index.js`.
+3. Start the application with `npm start`.
 4. Open your web browser and visit `http://localhost:7860` to access NodePostManager.

 ## Usage